Laurie Frick

-Laurie Frick is a data artist who uses self-tracking information gathered from personal devices to create hand-built works and installations.
+Laurie Frick is an American artist known for handmade pattern-based works that explore personal data, surveillance and algorithmic identity.

 Early life and education

 Laurie Frick began her career in technology, most notably heading up the emerging markets group in consumer products at Compaq in 1996, before switching her focus to visual arts.
 After spending twenty years in the technology sector, Frick switched career paths.
 In 2007, Frick presented her MFA thesis exhibition at the New York Studio School and received her degree.

 Career

-According to NPR's Laurie Sydell, Frick's use of sleep tracking devices inspired her to consider data as a possible medium.
+According to NPR's Laura Sydell, Frick's use of sleep tracking devices inspired her to consider data as a possible medium.
 She used watercolor drawings to help her see patterns in the data.
 This began a decade-long exploration where Frick has used data about wellness, exercise, and personality and turned it into colorful artworks using watercolors, leather, and glass.